Guides

 Always verify assets are ready before using them in jobs:

-# Check asset status
+# Check asset status (when using asset IDs)

 asset = client.assets.get(asset_id)

-if asset["status"] != "completed":
+if asset.status != "completed":

 raise ValueError("Asset upload not completed")